shellym96/navy-seal-adventure/README.md

 I would be interested in doing this project as a whole with HTML and CSS also added.
 To have background images and more involvement for the visual aspect.

+To add more design to the quesions as a whole, to be more imaginative with the length of the adventure and the type of questions.

 ## Tools & Technologies Used